 With an IUL product, the policyowner can take advantage of the upward movement of a selected stock market index while being protected from a downward performance through the power of the 0% floor, meaning the index credited will not be less than zero percent.

-In other words, a North American IUL policy can grant you the opportunity to build cash value without a negative index performance hindering your earning potential.
-The earning potential is subject to a cap or a maximum interest rate that is used in the calculation of the index credit.
-The cash value you build may be used in many ways, from college funding2 for your kids, to helping supplement your retirement income.
+In other words, a North American IUL policy can offer you the opportunity to build cash value without a negative index performance hindering your earning potential.
+The earning potential is calculated based on several factors, including a maximum interest rate, the amount of premium allocated to the index account, the floor, and/or a spread rate, which is subtracted from the index growth.
+The cash value you build may be used in many ways, from college funding1 for your kids, to helping supplement your retirement income.

-IUL can also help you prepare for the financial implications of having a serious illness.
+IUL products can help you prepare financially for the potential high cost of future medical bills.

 The term financial professional is not intended to imply engagement in an advisory business in which compensation is not related to sales.
 Financial professionals that are insurance licensed will be paid a commission on the sale of an insurance product.